ericsonga/TeacherCSP/_sources/CSPTuring/abilities.rst

 Computer Abilities
 ==================================

-In this book, we are going to talk about what a computer can do in terms of the programming language Python.
+In this book, we are going to talk about what a computer can do in terms of the programming language **Python**.
 We are not going to cover *all* of Python.
 We are going to describe the four abilities of a computer, the four abilities that cover *everything* that a computer can do.

 - Computers can remember names for values.
 Computers can name *anything*.
 - Computers can repeat steps.